crate/crate/docs/sql/statements/update.rst

 UPDATE changes the values of the specified columns in all rows that satisfy the condition.
 Only the columns to be modified need be mentioned in the SET clause;
 columns not explicitly modified retain their previous values.

+The optional RETURNING clause causes UPDATE to compute and return value(s) based on each row actually updated.
+Any expression using the table's columns, and/or columns of other tables mentioned in FROM, can be computed.
+The new (post-update) values of the table's columns are used.
+The syntax of the RETURNING list is identical to that of the output list of SELECT.

 Parameters
 ==========